 Try to avoid fried foods or foods with batter on them.
 Even if the batter doesn't contain milk products, the oil used to fry the foods may have been used to fry something that contains milk.

 People are usually understanding when it comes to food allergies — nobody wants to risk your health.
-When eating out, order the simplest foods and ask the waitstaff detailed questions about menu items.
+When dining out, tell the waitstaff about anything you're allergic to.
+Order the simplest foods and ask the waitstaff detailed questions about menu items.
 At a friend's house, explain your situation and don't be embarrassed to ask questions if you're staying for a meal.

 |Food Allergy Research and Education (FARE) for Teens A website for teens who want to take a more active role in managing their food allergies.|